giellalt/lang-sjt/sjt.md

-# Symbol affixes

-Noun inflection
+Verbs
-Nouns in the Ter Sami language inflect for number, case, and possessor.
+Verbs in the Ter Sami language are actions.

-"class-1"    = monosyllabic/palatalized inflection foot
-"subclass-A" = str-wk, depalatalization in Ill.Sg ?no ablaut/umlaut?